SSK-14/chatbot-guardrails/README.md

 [AWS Guard Chatbot](https://ssk-14-aws-guard-bot.hf.space/)

 ```
-Note: It has only minimal guards added from NeMo for demo,
+Note: It has only minimal guards added from NeMo for demo
-So its still prone to prompt injection
 ```

 | Without Guardrails |